dotnet/docs-maui/docs/get-started/installation.md

 ## Prerequisites

-- Visual Studio 2022 for Mac 17.4 Preview, with the .NET, .NET MAUI, Android, and iOS workloads installed.
+- Visual Studio 2022 for Mac 17.4 Preview.
 For information about supported operating systems, hardware, supported languages, and additional requirements and guidance, see [Visual Studio 2022 for Mac System Requirements](/visualstudio/releases/2022/mac-system-requirements).

 To build .NET MAUI apps for iOS or macOS, you'll also need: